roderickfields/wnm608_202190_ol2/README.md

 ### Submission Directions

 1. Commit and push your work to GitHub.
-2. Submit a link to your project index (`https://roderickfields.com/AAU/wnm608/roderick.fields/FinalProject/index.php`).
+2. Submit a link to your project index.
-3. Submit a link to your GitHub repository. (`https://github.com/roderickfields/FinalProject`).
+3. Submit a link to your GitHub repository.

 ### Example Submission